nanonerd-io/nanonerd.github.io/pages/about.md

 ### Who is Kayhan B.?
 Nutshell version (First Person):

 Hi, I'm Kayhan B. and I am a digital librarian and podcaster that is passionate about computers, gadgets, technology, libraries and the creative arts.
 I was born and raised in Montreal, Quebec, Canada but ask anyone I know, and they would say my "spiritual" home and birth place is the Adirondacks in upstate New York.
 If I had to pick one major city in the world to live in, it would have to be Berlin.
 I am also addicted to coffee.
-Nothing beats a good Americano.
+Nothing beats a good Americano coffee.

 ### Who is Kayhan B.?
 Long, complicated, and perhaps somewhat boring version (Third Person):